umarhassan-mitodl/17.148-spring-2006/content/pages/readings.md

 Burtless, Gary.
 "International Trade and the Rise in Earnings Inequality." _Journal of Economic Literature_ 33 (June 1995): 800-16.

-Sala-i-Martin, Xavier. "{{% resource_link "44fadba4-57b1-4c51-806c-f3cd1d83c9e3" "The Disturbing 'Rise' of Global Income Inequality." %}}" National Bureau of Economic Research Working Paper No. 8904, April 2004.
+Sala-i-Martin, Xavier. "[The Disturbing 'Rise' of Global Income Inequality.](http://www.nber.org/papers/W8904)" National Bureau of Economic Research Working Paper No. 8904, April 2004.

 {{< tdclose >}}